Brock-Gibson/Pizza-Now/Document.md

 - The backend is written in .NET C# Core to handle the requests and all the backend logic.

-- A simple php script acts as the middleman between the react application and google maps api.
-Coordinates sent to php script are forwarded to google maps geolocation api.
-Php will try to pull zipcode from Google’s response and return it, returning Null if failed.

 ### Who did what?

 - Brock Gibson: Most of the front end functionality (Firing off the request, filling the list, basic page layout, also typed this document)
 - Jordan Liebman: Most of the backend (handling the request to google and returning a JSON response, for a zip code request, and a place details request) also Deployment to Firebase hosting.
-Adam Oakes: Created the navbar & handled the auto-location detection functionality; react app & php)
+Adam Oakes: Created the navbar & handled the auto-location detection functionality.
 - Ali Shahmoradi: Styling Master (styling and making everything look pretty with boostrap.
 Everyone loves a good looking and functional application)

 ### Tips and Tricks